Paul Sullivan, Kirsten Hall, Laura Harker and Diana Hubbell round-up the best outdoor spots and summer activities in Berlin…

 In 1968, an East German “feel good” musical entitled, Heisser Sommer (Hot Summer) was released.
 Touted as the “The East German Grease” for its 2001 video release, it was in reality a far cry from the John Travolta and Olivia Newton John classic, though the concept was essentially the same: people making the most of the summer months.
 Hanging out, drinking beer, having fun.

 While our current European summers might be patchy compared to the ‘good old days’, it makes it all the more essential to make the most of every sunny day we get.
-So without further ado, here’s our round-up of some of the best summer activities in the city – and do feel free to leave your own recommendations in the comments…
+To facilitate this quest, here’s our round-up of some of the best summer activities in the city – as ever, feel free to leave your own recommendations in the comments below…

 An EasyJet flight can deliver you to Mallorca in a couple of hours, but let’s face it: it’s hours of stress all told.
 Luckily, Berlin has plenty of perfectly pleasant beaches, most of which are just an S-Bahn ride away.
-The best-known is Strandbad Wannsee, the oldest and largest Lido in Europe, famed for lovely long beach, which is studded with strandkorbs wicker loungers and backed with rows of classic German snack stalls selling sausages, ice cream and burgers.
+The best-known is Strandbad Wannsee, the oldest and largest Lido in Europe, which is famed for its lovely long beach, strandkörbe (wicker loungers) and classic seaside atmosphere – complete with rows of classic German snack stalls selling sausages, ice cream and beer.

 We have no scientific proof to support the claim, but there definitely seems to be something about sitting outside al fresco that makes a cold frothy pint of beer taste just that much better.
 For many, summer equals beer garden season and Berlin has plenty of charming options for both drinking beer and dining outdoors.